uviclibraries/genai-vibe-code-intro/index.md

 1. Explain the main benefits of vibe coding to a friend
 2. Explain common security issues that arise from vibe coding
 3. Create one or more of the following games or web applications:
-   - Create a endless runner style of game like Flappy Birds or Orca Run for learning
    - Create a sound board game for language revitalization or language learning
+   - Create a endless runner "Super Maria" style game for learning
    - Create a missle command style game for language revitalization
    - Craete a frogger style game for learning
    - Create a simulation for learning about things like Volcao erruptions